divineanekwe/GitHubCloneProject/README.md

 Objective: Practice creating branches for feature development, merging branches and resolving merge conflicts to simulate a common collaborative workflow on Git and GitHub.
-Modification in the 'main' and 'feature-greeting' branch.
+Modification in the 'main' branch and 'feature-greeting' branch.